MikeOpenHWGroup/programs/Project-Descriptions-and-Plans/CV-MMU-VERIF/ProjectConceptLaunch-CV-MMU-VERIF.md

     verification phase approach.

-  - Meeting with other OpenHWG members/staff to discuss about repository structure, simulation tools, CI, compilation/synthesis flow, RTL freeze checklist and project board.
+  - Meeting with other OpenHWG members/staff to discuss about repository structure, simulation tools.

 ### Repository Requirements
 <!--
-  - Separate repository for the L1 DCACHE as it can be used for different cores.
+  - Separate repository for the MMU/PMP Verification as it can be used for different cores.
 -->